noubre/bare-expo/memory-bank/progress.md

 - The critical JSON parsing error and the `crypto.getRandomValues()` error have been mitigated.
 - Markdown formatting is now supported across the chat interface.
 - The UI has been modernized with a theme switcher.
+- The text cutoff issue for AI responses has been fixed.
 - The project is now in a more stable state for further development and testing.

 **Known Issues:**